How to do bubble painting

 Step 6

 If at first the bubbles only leave a very faint pattern on the paper, try adding a splash more paint, and mixing the paint again more thoroughly.
-Now blow a new set of bubbles and print again on to the same piece of paper as you used in step 4.
+Now, blow a new set of bubbles and print again onto the same piece of paper as you used in the previous step.

 How to do bubble painting step 6 repeat